 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to ticarcillin/clavulanic acid or any penicillin medicine.
+You should not receive this medicine if you have had an allergic reaction to ticarcillin, clavulanate, penicillin antibiotics (such as amoxicillin, Amoxil®, Augmentin®), or cephalosporin antibiotics (such as cefdinir, cefuroxime, cephalexin).

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - A nurse or other trained health professional will give you this medicine.

 - Call your doctor or pharmacist for instructions.